2024

 2023

-Wilkerson will speak on October 5 at the Aronoff Center for the Arts.
-Tickets, available for purchase between $5-$15, will go on sale this August.
+Wilkerson will spoke on October 5 at the Aronoff Center for the Arts.
 For the latest information visit the Stern Lecture webpage.

 Wilkerson’s ability to thoughtfully explore the depths of societal issues will be at the focus of this year’s lecture as she discusses her bestselling book, “The Warmth of Other Suns.”
 With her captivating storytelling and meticulous research of the Great Migration, Wilkerson will delve into the intricate dynamics of race, identity, and social hierarchies.